 The hero of this dish is the Spicy Sweet Mustard Sauce.
 Take sweetened condensed milk and mix with Hot English mustard, creating a super sweet hot sauce with a mustard kick – the type that wasabi provides.

 This sauce is perfect with ham, but don’t use regular American mustard, that wouldn’t work.
 It must be Hot English mustard, which works really well with ham.
 After all, this isn’t a hot dog, this is just a variation building on that taste tradition.
-We don’t miss a Christmas or even Easter without Coca-Cola Ham.
+We don’t miss a Christmas or even Easter without Deep Fried Turkey and a Coca Cola Ham.
 Bon Appetit! Приятного аппетита!

 - 2 litres of Coca-Cola soft drink

 - 1 onion, peeled and cut in half